rice-crc/plotly_visualization_workshop/Readme.md

 These apps parse a large csv (~50MB) from the CDC: https://data.cdc.gov/NCHS/Weekly-counts-of-death-by-jurisdiction-and-cause-o/u6jv-9ijr/

-* 3 sample apps
 * sample.R displays weekly mortality by for one cause, state, and year
 * sample_withloop.R -- by multiple years for one cause and state
 * sample_loop_plus_selector.R -- by multiple years with state, cause, & count type selectors
-* 1 production-ready app: excess_mortality.R, which draws on excess_stacked.R to do the calculation and graph formatting

 ## Local Deployment